sanjeevai/sparkify-capstone/README.md

 21. Thumbs Up
 22. Upgrade

-The fifth is the one we are interested in identifying.
+We are interested in the fifth category.
 Our target variable is `isChurn`.
 It is `1` if the user visited `Cancellation Confirmation` page and `0` otherwise.